yashmanje/SQLproject/README.md

 <h1>4</h1> <h1>Alter command</h1>

- #In sql we use alter command to edit the table and we can perform differnt task depending upon requirements
+ #In sql we use alter command to edit the table and we can perform different task depending upon requirements

  #we can add modify column and even change column datatype as well